argoproj-labs/hera/docs/getting-started/walk-through/parameters.md

 # Parameters

-In [Hello World](hello-world.md), a simple use of parameters was introduced, namely that a Python function that takes kwargs.
+In [Hello World](hello-world.md), a simple use of parameters was introduced, namely a Python function that takes kwargs.
 We'll now explore how Hera exposes other features of Argo's [Parameters](https://argoproj.github.io/argo-workflows/fields/#Parameter).